microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/user_settings.md

 This resource supports:

 - Checking whether a user and the user's organization contribute to content discovery.
 - Disabling or enabling content discovery for specific users.
-This also disables Office Delve.
+This also disables documents in Office Delve.

 ## Permissions